colatkinson/colatkinson.github.io/about.md

 permalink: /about/
 ---

-I'm a computer science major at [Rensselaer Polytechnic Institute](https://rpi.edu/).
-I'm graduating in Spring 2018.
+I'm a software engineer at [Atakama](https://atakama.com), working primarily on the userspace filesystem and OS interface integration.

+I graduated from Rensselaer Polytechnic Institute in Spring 2018 with a B.S. in computer science.

-My interests include cryptography, distributed systems, and overly optimizing my code.
+My interests include cryptography, distributed systems, and overoptimizing my code for no damn reason.